Maximilianos/maxpanas.com/notes.md

   - DONE! - Static cache should invalidate when an article is added so that the archive pages and the article page are created/updated

-## Refactor Opportunity

-- app/style/utils/contents.scss
-- app/style/theme/colors.scss
-- update packages in package json

-## Random

-- Use an SVG for the site Logo instead of text and a font (?)
-- Add MathJax to the markdown parser for articles (?)
-- DONE? - Make sure no-js class is removed only when js generally executes successfully (?)

 ## Analytics